Ways of Working

 It is important to us that we remain adaptable and understanding about individuals’ circumstances and responsibilities, both within our team and externally.
 Good relations with our family, friends, and communities, as well as maintaining our own personal wellbeing, are central to doing good work in mental health, Indigenous engagement, anti-racism, and efforts towards decolonizing our perspectives and actions.

-Our team is currently on our journey to fulfill our goal of full-time freelance work, which we see as a way of decolonizing our labour.
-However, most of our team currently works a full-time day job.
-As a result, you can expect that responses from us may take a few days, or even longer if they require a thoughtful response.
-Ideally, please begin your request two months before your deadline.
-We will work together to schedule synchronous (face to face, or Zoom) communications at least one or two weeks in advance of the meeting.
-While we may do last minute/rush editing jobs, we do not do last minute wellbeing-focused or decolonial work, as this meaningful work requires significant thought, collaboration, and good relations within our team to ensure cultural, individual, and psychological safety.
+Some of our team members are fulfilling our goal of full-time freelance work, which we see as a way of decolonizing our labour.
+Other team members currently work a full-time day job.
+As a result, you can expect that responses from us may take a few days, or even longer if they require a thoughtful response from multiple people.
+We can work together to schedule synchronous (face to face, or Zoom) communications at least one or two weeks in advance of the meeting.
+While we may do last minute/rush jobs, we do not do last minute wellbeing-focused or decolonial work, as this meaningful work requires significant thought, collaboration, and good relations within our team to ensure cultural, individual, and psychological safety.

 Our team will commit to deadlines and schedules that honour our needs, ensuring we have time away from work for our own wellbeing.